noronhadaniel/ACS_2023/README.md

   * Error: `ssh: Could not resolve hostname [hostname]: nodename nor servname provided, or not known`
   * Solution: Run `sudo killall -HUP mDNSResponder` and then try `ssh pi@mulberry` again
 * `sudo raspi-config`
-* `sudo iwgetid -r` to find out what Wi-Fi you are connected to
+* `iwgetid -r` to find out what Wi-Fi you are connected to